 The reform of the WAEMU Mining Code should be closely monitored as it will have an impact on the Ivorian legal framework.
 It will probably create additional obligations for mining companies operating in Ivory Coast.
 The WAEMU requirements in terms of exchange control are also key and should be clearly considered prior to any investment decision.
 The relevant authorities (including the central bank, BCEAO) are becoming stricter on compliance by international companies operating in the WAEMU area with such requirements.

 Trends in the Ivory Coast mining industry point to positive outcomes.
 The government confirmed that the mining sector's place in the Ivorian economy should grow.

 However, the success of the gold industry has a significant disadvantage: illegal gold panning is becoming more and more of an issue in slowing the industry down.
-Solutions have been proposed to overcome this problem, including the establishment of the Brigade de Répression des Infractions du Code Minier towards the end of 2018, which has already fined a number of individuals responsible for illegal mining activities.17 In addition, the recent removal of the corporate tax exemption has sent a negative signal to the mining sector.
+Solutions have been proposed to overcome this problem, including the establishment of the Brigade de Répression des Infractions du Code Minier towards the end of 2018, which has already fined a number of individuals responsible for illegal mining activities,14 with 222 clandestine sites dismantled in 2019.15 In addition, the recent removal of the corporate tax exemption has sent a negative signal to the mining sector.